MagdalenaS18/RBCProject/README.md

     spring.datasource.url=jdbc:mysql://localhost:3306/your_database_name
     spring.datasource.username=your_username
     spring.datasource.password=your_password
+    spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver
     spring.jpa.hibernate.ddl-auto=update
+    spring.jpa.show-sql=true
+    server.error.include-message=always

-**Build the project:**
+**Running the Application**

-    mvn clean install
+  - In the Project tool window, locate the main class (YourMainApplication.java).
+  - Right-click on the main class and select Run 'YourMainApplication'.
+  - The application will start, and you can monitor the logs in the Run/Debug window.

 The backend runs on 'http://localhost:8080'.

 **Frontend Setup**

 Install dependencies:

     npm install
-The frontend runs on 'http://localhost:4200'.

-**Run the project**

-Run the backend:

-    mvn spring-boot:run

 Run the frontend:

     ng serve

+The frontend runs on 'http://localhost:4200'.

 **API Endpoints**